 Based on the President’s nationwide emergency declaration for the coronavirus (COVID-19) pandemic on March 13, 2020, tribal governments have the option to request Public Assistance from FEMA as either a Recipient or Subrecipient.
 This fact sheet provides additional information about the assistance FEMA can provide to tribal governments as either Recipients or Subrecipients during the nationwide COVID-19 emergency and replaces FEMA’s March 22, 2020 Coronavirus (COVID-19) Response: Tribal Recipients Fact Sheet.
-Additional information on the Federal government’s Coronavirus (COVID-19) Response can be found at: https://www.fema.gov/coronavirus.
+Read more about the Federal government’s Coronavirus (COVID-19) Response for additional information.

 Tribal Options for Assistance

 - Under the President’s national emergency declaration, states, territories, and tribes are not required to request individual Emergency Declarations, which is typically the case, in order to receive FEMA assistance.